Yunying-Chen/CarND-PID-Control-Project/README.md

 ## Performance
-Under differenct environments, it might have different result. "sim_result.mp4" is the result running on my own laptop(Win10,64bit) and it works well.
+Under differenct environments, it might have different results. "sim_result.mp4" is the result running on my own laptop(Win10,64bit) and it works well.